calm/slack-pull-requests/README.md

 ## Required Okta Profile Fields

 - `github_user` - The Github handle of the Okta user, must include `@` in the value

+## Required Github Personal Token with User and Org Read Access

+- `USER_READ_TOKEN` Org secret is generated with `atlantis-calm` GH user with Org and User read accesses.
+This is to support the functionality to map individual users from team when the team is added as a requested reviewer.